ManuelPeh76/Website-Downloader/readme.md

 # <img src="electron.svg" width="50" height="50"> Website-Downloader
-A fast and universal downloader for dynamic websites, created with electron.
+A fast and universal downloader for dynamic websites, created with Puppeteer.

 ## Features
 - 🔎 Dynamic Loading: Catches files that are dynamically loaded (e.g. from a script).